2 Deaths Spur Bed-Wetting Drug Warning

 Children taking intranasal desmopressin to treat bed-wetting are "particularly susceptible to severe hyponatremia and seizures," states the FDA.

 Desmopressin is marketed as DDAVP Nasal Spray, DDAVP Rhinal Tube, DDAVP, DDVP, Minirin, and Stimate Nasal Spray.
 Makers include Sanofi Aventis and several companies that make generic drugs.

 Desmopressin is an antidiuretic.
 It limits the amount of water that's eliminated in urine.

 The body needs to balance its levels of water and sodium.
 Too little sodium or too much water can cause hyponatremia, which can cause seizures and death.

 It's not clear if desmopressin caused the two patients' deaths or the other seizures.
 The patients who died were 28 and 80 years old, according to Reuters.

 FDA's Advice for Patients

-The FDA provides the following advice for patients taking desmopressin (and
+The FDA provides the following advice for patients taking desmopressin (and their parents):

 - Tell the doctor about all drugs the patient is taking.